-A magnificent and stately manor to look at, one of Ireland’s finer ones of the Hook peninsula of County Wexford.
+A magnificent and stately manor to look at is Loftus Hall, one of Ireland’s finer ones of the Hook peninsula of County Wexford.
 This area is a famous site in Irish history, known as the place “where Ireland was lost and won”.
 The coastline offers a beach a day for a fortnight and is one of the special attractions of this area.
 Pretty fishing villages and bird watching on the mudflats of Bannow Estuary.

 A little aside from the shore, from the village and from people, a Hall stands.
 Weathered, sure, but still in all its glory a moldy, ancient place inhabits.
 It stands alone in the austere and rather bleak landscape.
 But a dark legends hangs over the old house, and it has done so, for quite some time.
 Rumors about the devil that roams the ground as well as the ghost of a woman haunting the place.

-The manor was built in the 1350’s, also known for being the time of the Black Death Plague, taking the lives of so many in Ireland.
+The Loftus Hall was built in the 1350’s, also known for being the time of the Black Death Plague, taking the lives of so many in Ireland.
 It was built by the Redmond family to replace their castle.
 Back then it was known as Redmond Hall.

 Read the movie review:

-In the mid 1700s, Charels Tottenham became Lord of the manor by marrying Anne Loftus.
-They had six children, one of them, was also called Anne.
-And this is her story.
-Her and the devil himself that knocked on her door and entered her heart.
+In the mid 1700s, Charles Tottenham became Lord of the manor by marrying Anne Loftus.
+They had six children, one of their daughters, was also called Anne and this is her story.
+About her and the devil himself that knocked on her door and entered her heart.

 The young daughter, Lady Anne Tottenham met this stranger, and instantly took a liking to him.
 And he to her.
 And soon they became very close.
 In some accounts, they even became lovers.

-Anne screams at the sight of the man she thought she knew.
+Anne screamed at the sight of the man she thought she knew.
 As soon as the man noticed Anne’s look on her face, he knew that he’s been found out and disappeared from the mansion in most extra way possible by shooting himself through the roof of the halls, in a ball of flames.

-Anne herself never recovered.
-Some say her family was so ashamed of her that they locked her away in her favorite room, the tapestry room.
-She didn’t want anything to eat or drink, only staring out her window, across the sea to where Dunmore east is today, waiting for her mysterious stranger to return.
-Others say she locked herself in the room, wanting to feel safe.
+Some say her family was so ashamed of her and her unladylike behaviour that they locked her away in her favorite room, called the tapestry room.
+She didn’t want anything to eat or drink after the shock, only staring out her window, across the sea to where Dunmore east is today.

 The Paranormal Reports